aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS.md

 - `amd.com/gpu`
 - `aws.amazon.com/neuron`

-Karpenter supports GPUs.
-To specify a specific GPU type, use the instance type well known label selector (see above).
+Karpenter supports accelerators, such as GPUs.

+To specify a specific GPU type, use the [instance type well known label selector](#instance-type-allowlist).

 However, a specific GPU requirement, including type, can be made on a pod spec.

-*Override with pod.yaml*
+*Override with workload manifest (e.g., pod)*

 ```yaml
 spec: